 Why is some of my code not showing up in the form builder?

-To keep Dubsado safe and secure for all, we have implemented additional security measures.
+To keep Dubsado secure, we have implemented additional security measures.
 While JavaScript is still supported on Dubsado forms, we no longer allow it to run while you are editing your form in the form builder.

 If your form contains code that cannot run in the form builder, you will see a placeholder appear where the HTML block is located: